 Listen to others’ opinions, even if you think you know better.
 You might just learn something new.
 Be respectful, punctual, empathetic, and never stop learning.
 Because, let’s face it, no one wants to work with a pompous asshole.

 Need a dose of humility?
 Just look up at the stars and remember how small we really are.

 Tips for young engineers wrap up

-Starting work as a young engineer can be daunting.
-But if you have the right gameplan to level yourself up, you’ll become an amazing engineer in no time.
+Starting out as a young engineer can be intimidating, but with the right game plan, you’ll be a superstar engineer in no time.

-Which tips for young engineers do you think are most important?
-What tips helped you the most as a young engineer?
+Which tips do you think are most important for young engineers?
+What tips have helped you the most as a young engineer?